craftworkgames/Extended/docs/architecture/backlog/adr-0001-geometry-shaders.md

 ## Considered Options

 * Do not support geometry shaders.
-* Support geometry shaders but only allow their use for specific graphics APIs which support them such as OpenGL and DirectX.
-It would then be up to the developer to decide whether to use geometry shaders for their game or not based on their desired target platforms and target hardware.
+* Support geometry shaders, but only allow their use for specific graphics APIs.
+    - Use a "feature flag"; the developer would be responsible for deciding whether geometry shaders are to be enabled or available for *their* app on the desired target platform and hardware.

 ## Decision Outcome

-Chosen option: "Do not support geometry shaders", because (1) Ankura is aimed to support multiple platforms in a consistent fashion; (2) the API of Ankura should remain minimal so that developers have less cognitive load.

-### Positive Consequences <!-- optional -->

-* Ankura can support Metal and generally continue to support multiple graphic APIs for multiple platforms.
-* The amount of knowledge the developer needs to know to use and be effective with Ankura decreases.

-### Negative Consequences <!-- optional -->

-* Developers must use other means to solve problems which geometry shaders can solve.
+None taken yet.

 ## Links <!-- optional -->